Lucinda Riley's Seven Sisters coming to TV

 Lucinda Riley's bestselling The Seven Sisters series may be coming to television in the not too distant future.

-LA production company Raffaella Productions is to create a multi-season television series based on Pan Macmillan author Lucinda Riley's bestselling The Seven Sisters
+LA production company Raffaella Productions is to create a multi-season television series based on Pan Macmillan author Lucinda Riley's bestselling The Seven Sisters series.

 Producer Raffaella de Laurentiis came across the books during production for 'What Happened to Monday?' - a sci-fi action thriller which also features a story of seven sisters – and immediately saw its appeal.
 She comments:

-'While Riley's story line is completely different from 'What Happened to Monday?', the book's title and the seven sisters connection compelled me to read it.
-Though 'what happened to monday?' deals with seven sisters in quite a different time and setting, the coincidence was just too much to resist.
+'While Riley's storyline is completely different from 'What Happened to Monday?', the book's title and the seven sisters connection compelled me to read it.
+Though 'What Happened to Monday?' deals with seven sisters in quite a different time and setting, the coincidence was just too much to resist.
 I immediately fell in love with Lucinda's story.'

-was a Richard and Judy book club choice and became a number one international bestseller.
-She is now a New York Times bestselling author, her books having sold more than eight million copies in thirty-nine languages.
+Irish author Lucinda Riley wrote her first novel at twenty-four.
+Hothouse Flower was a Richard and Judy book club choice and became a number one international bestseller.
+She is now a New York Times bestselling author and her books have sold more than eight million copies in thirty-nine languages.

 Jeremy Trevathan, Publisher, Pan Macmillan, comments:

-''I'm so delighted that Lucinda's sweeping romantic saga of seven sisters will reach the screen.
+'I'm so delighted that Lucinda's sweeping romantic saga of seven sisters will reach the screen.
 Her books are so visual that I can see how well they would work for television.'